cheddar-me/pbbuilder/README.md

 pb.tag account.tag
 ```

-can be rewritten to a shorter version with a use of `extract!`.
+can be rewritten to a shorter version with the use of `extract!`.
 ```
 pb.extract! account, :id, :phone_number, :tag
 ```